The MOG Initiative

 - Upcoming clinical trials for MOGAD patients.

-They have been discussing trial designs for new therapies in MOG antibody disease.
+Dr, Levy recenly announced the FIRST EVER Clinical Trial for MOG-AD as shown in the video below.
+Two more are expected in the coming months.
 When these trials launch, they will reach out to you, the patient community, to determine if you want to participate in a trial.

-Let's hear from Dr. Levy about the MOG Initiative
+Let's hear the latest from Dr. Levy about what's happening at the MOG Initiative

 As they pursue these avenues of research, your help is needed to make it happen